-Under the Company's insider trading policy, all members of the Board of Directors and executive officers are prohibited from trading put and call options relating to the Company's stock, or in making "short sales" of the Company's stock.
+Under the Company's insider trading policy, all employees, including members of the Board and executive officers, are prohibited from trading put and call options relating to the Company's stock, or in making "short sales" of the Company's stock.

-In fiscal 2011, stock options and restricted stock units were the only equity grants made to our executive officers.
-At its March 2010 meeting, the Compensation Committee reviewed the factors discussed above and awarded options to the Named Executive Officers based on individual performance and grant values of our peer group for comparable executive officers.
-In March 2010, the Compensation Committee also approved grants of restricted stock units in connection with the Equity Incentive Deferral Plan described below, for short-term cash incentives awards made in March 2011, relating to fiscal 2011.
-Please see "Executive Compensation-Grants of Plan-Based Awards in Fiscal 2011," below for grants made to our Named Executive Officers during fiscal 2011.
+In fiscal 2012, stock options and RSUs were the only equity grants made to our executive officers.
+At its March 2011 meeting, the Compensation Committee reviewed the factors discussed above and awarded options to the Named Executive Officers based on individual performance and grant values of our peer group for comparable executive officers.
+In March 2011, the Compensation Committee also approved grants of RSUs in connection with the Equity Incentive Deferral Plan described below, for short-term cash incentives awards made in March 2012, relating to fiscal 2012.
+Please see "Executive Compensation-Grants of Plan-Based Awards in fiscal 2012," below for grants made to our Named Executive Officers during fiscal 2012.